TurkeyMcMac/json/README.md

 For a more in-depth example, see `parse.c`.

+This library reads and writes UTF-8, but you can easily adapt it to other encodings if you wish because of the flexibility of the input source.

 ## Tests
 I got the tests from [this repository](https://github.com/nst/JSONTestSuite), which can be found under the `tests` directory here, or the `test_parsing`